nextleap-project/countermitm/source/claimchains.rst

 ~~~~~~~~~~~~~~

 how could we signal/mark entries or create claims
-that relate to successfull OOB-verifications between keys?
+that relate to successful OOB-verifications between keys?

 Problems noticed
 ~~~~~~~~~~~~~~~~

-- complex to specify interoperable wire format of Claimchains and all of the involved cryptographic algorithms
+- complex to specify interoperable wire format of ClaimChains and all of the involved cryptographic algorithms

 - Autocrypt-gossip + DKIM already make it hard for providers to equivocate.